weevil111/yt-cmt-analyzer/README.md

   1. To run the puppeteer in headless mode, make *HEADLESS_MODE* constant in */server/automation.js* as *true*
   2. In phase 3, tokens are used for making API requests to *monkeylearn.com* .
 Each token has a monthly limit of 300 comments analysis.
   3. In case more tokens are required, then one can register on *monkeylearn.com* for free and get a token.

+## Usage
+  The insights given by the web application can be used for reviewing how audience are recieving the videos.
+For example:
+    * If the channel owner decides new video format for his/her videos.
+The analysis will give whether users are happy with the new format or not.
+    * Gaming companies or Product companies can get idea of how well their new game/ new product is received by the audience., etc

+## Future Scope
+  Different types of classifiers can be used to analyse the comments.
+For example,
+  * Whether users are angry or sad or happy
+  * Whether more users are confused and asking questions or not, etc

+  Depending on the use case, a channel owner can harvest vast insights.